You know, the question I keep getting asked over the week, oh, you got to help Trump.

 Geez, I think you ought to pay people to take your old underwear.

-It turns out as recently as twenty fifteen, Hillary Clinton used the same tax rules that Donald Trump used twenty years ago to cancel out much of her income tax liability as possible now with the leak Trump return in ninety-five and that scandal, focusing on net operating loss and how it might have legally enabled him to pay no taxes for years, which was speculation on their part.
+It turns out as recently as 2015, Hillary Clinton used the same tax rules that Donald Trump used 20 years ago to cancel out much of our income tax liability as possible.

-No, you can actually, if you use it, no, that's not true.
+Okay, no, you can actually, if you use it.

 She took us a return.